Peru Mall: History

-Rubloff Company of Chicago built the mall in 1973 and 1974.
+Rubloff Company of Chicago built the mall in 1974.
 It originally featured Bergner's and Montgomery Ward.
 The mall later gained JCPenney as a third anchor, and underwent a renovation in 1989.
 The Mall's Movie Theater opened in 1989 by GKC Theatres with four screens.
 It was expanded twice in the 1990s, first to six, then eight screens.
 In 2005, Carmike Cinemas took over the theater after its purchase of GKC.
 It was acquired by AMC Theatres in 2016.
-Montgomery Ward closed in the early-2000s, and Sears moved into the space in 2003.
-Marshalls was added as a fourth anchor in 2006.
+Montgomery Ward closed in 2001 as one of the last stores in the company to close, and Sears moved into the space in 2003.
+Marshalls was added as a fourth anchor in 2006 in the former Walgreens spot.
 On March 17, 2017, it was announced that JCPenney would be closing as part of a plan to close 138 stores nationwide.
 The store closed on July 31, 2017.
 On July 7, 2017, it was announced that Sears would also be closing as part of a plan to close 43 stores nationwide.
 The store closed in October 2017.
 On April 18, 2018, it was announced that Bergner's would be closing as well on August 29, 2018, as parent company The Bon-Ton Stores was going out of business which left Jo-Ann Fabrics, AMC Theatres and Marshalls as the only anchors left.

 On August 18, 2020, the Peru City Council voted in favor of moving forward with a plan to convert the Peru Mall into apartment complexes accompanied by a shopping and dining center.
-As of 2022, no redevelopment has occurred.
+As of 2025, no major changes have been made.
+In 2024, an auction of the former Sears anchor was done and sold to a private investor based in California.
+It is unknown who the identity of said investor is.
+So far, the only redevelopment done was some new concrete added to the walled off Bergners and Sears entrances, a new road way was paved in front of the mall which was needed.
+A new Ollies store opened in the former Jo Ann's store next to the subdivided Kmart across the street.

+On November 23, 2024, the manager of Claire's announced they would be closing at Peru Mall via a Facebook post.
+The store closed December 14, 2024.
+Another Claire's was located in the Walmart down the road, but shortly after it was announced that Claire's would close as well.

+In late December 2024 a pick up truck collided with a pillar of the Peru Mall sign located in front of the North East entrance.
+The pillar remains damaged as of April 2025.